Mount Everest

 -

-Climbing History: The first successful ascent of Mount Everest was achieved on May 29, 1953, by Sir Edmund Hillary from New Zealand and Tenzing Norgay, a Sherpa of Nepal.
-This historic climb took place on the southeast ridge, which is still one of the two main climbing routes; the other being the north ridge route from Tibet.
+Climbing History: The first successful ascent of Mount Everest was achieved by Sir Edmund Hillary from New Zealand and Tenzing Norgay, a Sherpa of Nepal, on May 29, 1953.
+This historic climb was made via the Southeast Ridge route, which remains one of the two main routes used today, the other being the North Ridge route from Tibet.

 -